mozillascience/studyGroup/_posts/2018-08-23-open-source-project-101.markdown

 ---
 title: Contributing to an Open Source Project 101
-text:  learn how to contribute to an open source project
+text:  Learn how to contribute to an open source project
 location: MADLab at Gerstein
 link: https://github.com/UofTCoders/Events/issues/170
 date: 2018-08-23